RAG4J/rag4j-jfall/readme.md

-# JFall workshop making use of RAG4J - Retrieval Augmented Generation for Java
+# JFall 2024 - Build the best knowledge retriever for your Large Language Model.
+_By Jettro Coenradie and Daniel Spee_

+Welcome to the repository that accompanies our workshop at JFall 2024.
+To get most out of our workshop, please follow this readme.
+You need Java installed and preferably and IDE.
+We use IDEA, but any other IDE will do.
+We will push the assignments to this repository during the workshop.
+You can check your setup by running the tests and through a provided script.

-Welcome to the repository for our project [RAG4J.org](https://rag4j.org).
+The repository is a copy of the original project [RAG4J.org](https://rag4j.org).
 This project is a Java implementation of the Retrieval Augmented Generation framework.
 It is a framework that is simple to use and understand.
 But powerful enough to extend for your own projects.
 The framework is designed to use as the base for a project, ideal to learn about the different components of a RAG system.
 You should be able to read all the code in an hour and change the code to learn about the different aspects of a RAG system.
 This project is perfect to use in a workshop to learn about RAG.

 If you prefer to do this in Python, you can use the [RAG4P](https://github.com/RAG4J/rag4p) project.

 ## Structure of the project

 The project is divided into a number of packages.
 Each package contains a different aspect of the RAG system.

-### applications
-This package contains a number of applications that use the different components of the RAG system.
-The applications are used to demonstrate the different components of the RAG system.
-The applications are not meant to be used in a production environment.
-They are meant to be used to learn about the different components of the RAG system.
-- `complete` - Application that uses all the components of the RAG system, there is one that uses the local store, and one that uses Weaviate.
-- `generation` - Applications that show how to generate answers and questions.
-There is a special Vasa question generator.
-This generator loops over all the available
-  `chunks` in a content store and generates questions for each chunk.
-The questions are stored in a file.
-This file is used to verify the quality of the retriever.
-This is also called a `synthetic judgement list`.
-- `indexing` - Applications that show how to index content in the local store and in Weaviate.
-- `integration` - Application that shows how to connect with Weaviate and OpenAI.
-- `retrieval` - Applications that show how to retrieve chunks from the local store and from Weaviate.

 ### indexing
 This package contains the components used to index content into the content store.
 It provides the `IndexingService`, which is used to index content using a `ContentReader` or a single InputDocument.
 Both methods require a splitter to split the content into chunks.
 Multiple splitters are available out of the box.